 Abortion is a serious medical procedure.
 Before you schedule yours, you need to learn about the physical, emotional, and psychological consequences.

 Don’t rush to make an appointment out of fear.
 Get all of the facts and make an informed and empowered decision.
 We can help answer your questions.

-There are two main abortion methods, medication abortion and surgical abortion.
+There are two main abortion methods, medical, and surgical.
 Depending on how far along you are in your pregnancy determines what type of abortion procedure you can have.
 If you are less than 9 or 10 weeks into your pregnancy, you may qualify for a medication abortion.
 Anything past 10 weeks will require you to have a surgical abortion.

 The first drug, mifepristone, blocks the supply of progesterone needed for your pregnancy to continue.
 The second drug, misoprostol, causes labor-like contractions to empty the uterus.

 There are several different types of surgical abortions, depending on how far you are in your pregnancy.
 All are strictly in-clinic procedures.
 The most common surgical abortion procedure is the Vacuum Aspiration method.
 This procedure involves using a syringe or vacuum to suck the pregnancy out of your body.